Quantum metrics from length functions on \'etale groupoids: AF groupoids

 from which it follows that $\G$ has linear growth with respect to $\ell$.
-It then follows that $(\G, \ell)$ has rapid decay by \cite[Proposition 3.5]{HouSpectral2017}. \end{proof}
+It then follows that $(\G, \ell)$ has rapid decay by \cref{prop:degree-of-RD-from-PG}. \end{proof}

 Recall that an AF groupoid $\G$ with compact unit space, as well as all the subgroupoids $\G_n$, $n \in \N$ are principal.
-Moreover, $\Go$ is a Cantor space.
-Pick any metric $d$ for which $(\Go,d)$ is a compact metric space.
+Moreover, $\Go$ is a totally disconnected compact Hausdorff space.
+Pick any metric $d$ on $\Go$ inducing the topology.
 By \cref{lemma:principal-metric-stratification} we then have a metric stratification of $\G$ with respect to $d$ given by

 Note that many of the $K_i$ will be empty as in general not every natural number will be in the range of $\ell$.

 We record the following result, guaranteeing that natural sub-systems determined by the clopen compact subgroupoids $\G_n$, $n \in \N$, yield compact quantum metric spaces.